-Once you’ve found a milk paint color you love and paint your project, don’t forget the finishing step — applying a layer of wax.
+Once you’ve found a milk paint color you love and paint your project, don’t forget the finishing step — applying a topcoat of wax.
 Is wax absolutely necessary to completing your milk paint project?
-Not really, but when you use wax with milk paint does add a nice protective finish and seal to your piece while adding luster and sheen.
+Not really, but when you use wax with milk paint does add a nice durable finish and tough coat to your piece while adding luster and sheen.

 The Real Milk Paint Co. carries a number of eco-friendly and easy-to-use waxes including:

 - Zero VOC wax